Learning to Cope with Performance

 Stress

 reduction is a key factor in success.
-Students

-They learn to play the necessary mental games to become physically and
+the necessary mental games to become physically and mentally relaxed and

-mentally relaxed and therefore successful in stressful situations.
+therefore successful in stressful situations.

 There are as many different relaxation techniques as there are

 individuals.
-Students must discover
+Students must

-own situation.
+control” of their own situation.

-There
+There are

-are three steps to coping with stress.
-These
+three steps to coping with stress.

-focus/discipline.
-The following
+and mental focus/discipline.
+The

 1.

-GOAL
+GOAL SETTING

 a.

-clearly where one wants to be or what one wants to do in order to move toward a
+Seeing clearly where one wants to be or what one wants to do in

-specific goal and keep success within their control.
+order to move toward a specific goal and keep success within their

 b.

-not to settle for anything but best efforts.
+Deciding not to settle for anything but best efforts.

 c.

-the amount of time and dedication required to achieve a certain goal.
+Understanding the amount of time and dedication required to

 d.

-a realistic attitude toward self-evaluation.
+Establishing a realistic attitude toward self-evaluation.

 2.

-TECHNICAL
+TECHNICAL PREPARATION/SKILLS

 a.

-phrasing, etc.
+scales, sight reading, phrasing, etc.

 b.

-good private teacher.
+Find a good private teacher.

 c.

-initially working on the music, start slowly and steadily in order to form a
+When initially working on the music, start slowly and steadily in

-bond with the notes.
+order to form a bond with the notes.

 d.